Skip to content

 3.4 — Integrate in main.cpp

-Do NOT add StackChecker as a member of CarSystem
+Do NOT place StackChecker in APP_DATA (and therefore not as a member of CarSystem)

-The correct placement is plain .bss in main.cpp — no APP_DATA tag.
+The correct placement is therefore plain .bss as a file-scope global in main.cpp (no APP_DATA tag): kernel objects belong with the kernel.

 // main.cpp